A prescription for when there's nothing scarier than hope.

-Talesh stared through the wall, into the distance, as if—like Scarlett—she were talking to the Stars.
-Praying.
+Talesh stared through the wall, into the distance.
 "I don't know, Varkon.
 I just ... don't know."

-Talesh sighed and took his hand, let him help her up.
+Talesh sighed and took Varkon’s hand, let him help her up.
+Her blue eyes stared up at the man.
 "I could wait till after you feed me."

 Varkon pulled her to her feet and slapped her on the back.
 "That's thinking like a soldier.
 Plenty of time to die tomorrow."